deepskystacker/DSS/Installers/README.txt

 Welcome to DeepSkyStacker 4.2.0 Beta 2

+The main change in this release is to use LibRaw version 19.2 instead of dcraw to capture images from RAW image files.
+This should provide support for many recent cameras which wasn't possbile using dcraw.
-The main change in this release is to use libraw instead of dcraw to capture images from RAW image files.
-The resulting images imported into DeepSkyStacker should be very much the same (if not 100% identical) to the results obtained using DeepSkyStacker 4.1.1 with one exception:  At present the "Use Auto White Balance" option will actually process using "Daylight White Balance".
+The resulting images should be very much the same (if not 100% identical) to the results obtained using DeepSkyStacker 4.1.1.
+There is one exception:  If you select "Use Auto White Balance", the image actually be processed using "Daylight White Balance".
+We may provide an update to support "Auto White Balance" in the future.

 We've also fixed a number of problems and made some other enhancements since 4.1.1

+1. Support for images from cameras that use the Fujitsu X-Trans sensor.
+   The image is converted to a 3 colour RGB image and interpolated using Frank Markesteijn's algorithm using LibRaw::Process() .
+   The image is then imported as if it were a Foveon colour image.

-1. BSD 3 clause license file added.
+2. BSD 3 clause license file added.

-2. A fix was made to correct crashes caused by a thread-unsafe assignment in the smart pointer code.
+3. A fix was made to correct crashes caused by a thread-unsafe assignment in the smart pointer code.

-3. The "Stop" button on the progress dialogs should now actually work!
+4. The "Stop" button on the progress dialogs should now actually work!

-4. The space key can now be used to check/uncheck images in the picture list.
+5. The space key can now be used to check/uncheck images in the picture list.

-5. The user's default browser will be used instead of IE to open URLs.
+6. The user's default browser will be used instead of IE to open URLs.

 Welcome to DeepSkyStacker 4.1.1